 RESULTS AND DISCUSSION

 The generation study of S. frugiperda on maize was studied in the laboratory at Department of Entomology, C. P. College of Agriculture, SDAU, Sardarkrushinagar during kharif, 2023-24.
-The result of experiment revealed that the pest completed total nine generations in one year.
+The result of experiment revealed that the pest completed total of nine generations in one year.
 The first generation commenced from the month of August 2023 and the last generation terminated by the month of August 2024.
 The period occupied by each generation, the probable incubation period, larval period, pupal period and moth longevity have been presented in the Table 1 and graphically depicted in Figure 1.
 The biological parameters and morphometric of particular stage was observed and recorded during August 2023.
 The room temperature and relative humidity also noted during particular generation.
 Details on morphometrics and biological parameters have been described in Table 2 and 3, respectively.

 Details on number of generations recorded during one year under laboratory condition